dittodev/.github/ADR/003-bundle client-side config.md

 We identify the following options:

 1. Bundle all the runtime config - We bundle all runtime config, adding compile time checks for consistency and schema validation.
 On the client, we implement simple heuristics to select the right configuration (for example the domain).
-2. Bundle runtiem config per stage - Bundle runtime config per stage, compiling different bundles per stage.
+2. Bundle runtime config per stage - Bundle runtime config per stage, compiling different bundles per stage.
 3. Runtime config injection - Common in the industry this is a two-stage approach: we ship config and bundle separately and inject configuration at "bootstrap" time.
 Often this happens in the shape of an index.html generated server-side, or a dedicated service like AWS AppConfig, or Optimizely.

 ## Decision